minin43/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_min_players                         0       // The minimum number of players required to spawn the shadow ttt_arsonist_min_players                       0       // The minimum number of players required to spawn the arsonist ttt_hivemind_min_players                       0       // The minimum number of players required to spawn the hive mind
+ttt_shadow_min_players                         0       // The minimum number of players required to spawn the shadow ttt_arsonist_min_players                       0       // The minimum number of players required to spawn the arsonist ttt_hivemind_min_players                       0       // The minimum number of players required to spawn the hive mind ttt_plaguemaster_min_players                   0       // The minimum number of players required to spawn the plaguemaster

 // Grouped Role Spawn Settings ttt_twins_enabled                              0       // Whether or not the twins should spawn